Are you interested in community heritage and social history?

 Why do we need you?

-Solihull Action through Advocacy has received a grant from the Heritage Lottery Fund to explore and record the histories of people with learning disabilities in Solihull.
+Solihull Action through Advocacy has received a grant from the National Lottery Heritage Fund to explore and record the histories of people with learning disabilities in Solihull.
 It will focus on the stories and experiences of people who lived and worked in Middlefield Hospital, a long-stay hospital and Hampton Manor Homes, a residential home for ladies with learning disabilities.

 We are looking for volunteers to help with transcribing oral history interviews.